 - Students who may not register an internship for academic credit include students with first year status, students on academic probation, and students with incompletes (unless they have the permission of the instructor who assigned the incomplete).

-- International students may do paid internships, but only if done as a fully registered academic internship and if properly authorized by the International Center.
+- International students may do paid internships, but only if done as a fully registered academic internship and if properly authorized by International Student Programs.

 - The January term is an ideal time for students to do “shadowing” types of internships that help explore possible professions.
 This is especially valuable for students in the hard sciences.